Mygi/tsAutomata/README.md

 So I wondered how performance of tiling would be affected by various layers of abstraction on the browser.
 As I write in Angular, I was especially curious how the Angular compiler would optimise my code for production.

+NB: I won't be using web workers at the start due to but I will look at using them for optimising canvas and possibly SVG rendering.

 ## Solutions
 This project started to grow as I thought of different potential optimisations.
 I am now migrating all my solutions into a single project.